drxc00/htformer/README.md

-# Hierarchical Transformer for Exercise Recognition
+# Hierarchical Transformer (HTFormer) for Exercise Recognition

 This repository contains the implementation of a hierarchical transformer model for recognizing weightlifting exercises (deadlifts, squats, shoulder press) from pose keypoint data extracted using MediaPipe.